lorenzotinfena/data-science-vscode-remote-development-template/README.md

 2. Edit files in .devcontainer folder in order to create your own invironment
 3. Rebuild, run and reopen the container
 4. Code!
 If you have to modify your environment, close the container and turn back to step 2

+## how I can contribute?
+If you like this project you can take part if you want: making pull requests :smiley:, or request to be a contributor!
+If you find an issue or propose a feature, we will be happy if you teel us in Issues section.
+For any information you can contact me.